psobczyk/admixedMOSGWA/README.txt

-PValueBorder		integer		only so many SNPs are considered in multi-forward steps, ranked by p-value forward_step_max	integer		bounds the numer of SNPs in the forward step from the empty model fast_multi_forward	integer		bounds the numer of SNPs in the forward step from nonempty models
+PValueBorder		integer		only so many SNPs are considered in multi-forward steps, ranked by p-value forward_step_max	integer		bounds the numer of SNPs in the forward step from the empty model fast_multi_forward	integer		bounds the numer of SNPs in the forward step from nonempty models nSNPKriterium		integer		useful for running with a subset of top-ranking SNPs: the original number of SNPs, to be used by mBIC expected_causal_snps_MBIC	integer	indication to the initial search with mBIC (not mBIC2!) how many SNPs to expect.
+The decisive second run with mBIC2 does not need this parameter.

 Upon successful run, you will find (assuming output filename prefix "random_out") files with the names